dlsirna/Software-Engineering-Project/README.md

 # Software Engineering Project
- application built attempting to follow MVC
+Pizza shop GUI application built following MVC for an into to software engineering course